arcus-azure/arcus.security/docs/features/config/replace-configuration-tokens-with-isecretprovider.md

 layout: default
 ---

-The `Arcus.WebApi.Security` package provides a mechanism to use your own `ISecretProvider` implementation when building your configuration for your application.
+The `Arcus.Security.Providers.AzureKeyVault` package provides a mechanism to use your own `ISecretProvider` implementation when building your configuration for your application.

 ### Usage